 After selecting the USB Disk folder, any files and folders that are on the thumb drive will be displayed.
-Though you can't create a folder via the touchscreen display, if you have a folder already created, you can choose to save the file there.
+Though you can't create a folder via the touchscreen display, if you have a folder you can choose to save the file there.

 Name the file.
-In File Name, Select, "(enter file name ...)".
+Select, "(enter file name) ...".

-A keyboard will appear.
+A keyboard will appear to name the file.
 Type a file name then select "OK".